TSCAP Annual Convention and Scientific Program

 CREDIT STATEMENT The Texas Society of Psychiatric Physicians designates this Live Activity for a maximum of eight (8) AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in this activity.

-MEDICAL ETHICS and/or PROFESSIONAL RESPONSIBILITY STATEMENT The Ethics Presentation: “ETHICS: ???” has been designated by the Texas Society of Psychiatric Physicians for a total of two (2) credits of education in medical ethics and/or professional responsibility.
+MEDICAL ETHICS and/or PROFESSIONAL RESPONSIBILITY STATEMENT The Ethics Presentation: “AI, Ethics and Legal Considerations in Medical Practice” has been designated by the Texas Society of Psychiatric Physicians for a total of one (1) credit of education in medical ethics and/or professional responsibility.
+The Ethics Presentation: “Telepsychiatry: Clinical Best Practices, Key Legal & Regulatory Updates, and Ethical Considerations” has been designated by the Texas Society of Psychiatric Physicians for a total of two (2) credits of education in medical ethics and/or professional responsibility.

 FACULTY AND PLANNERS DISCLOSURE POLICY In compliance with the ACCME/TMA Standards for Commercial Support of CME, to assure balance, independence, objectivity and scientific rigor in all of its CME activities, prior to the education activity being delivered to the learners, the Texas Society of Psychiatric Physicians implemented a mechanism to identify and resolve personal conflicts of interest from everyone who was in a position to control the content of the education activity.
 TSPP will disclose to learners the existence (or non-existence) of all relevant financial relationship(s) that the faculty and planners did (or did not) have with any ineligible companies concerned with the content of the educational presentation.
 Disclosure will occur prior to the presentation through written communication.